somhi/jtframe/doc/sdram.md

 ## Ports in the Game Module

-The memory ports are automatically added to the core game module by adding this at the bottom of the port list:
+The memory ports can be taken into the design by including the file `mem_ports.inc`, which will be created if the include state is found.
+The ports can be automatically added to the core game module by adding this at the bottom of the port list:

 ```
     /* jtframe mem_ports */